 Q: What surprised you most about doing the show?

 A: I tend to plan things a lot in my work when I create recipes and do events.
 Confronted with such time constraints and limitations on the show, I was amazed I could be so spontaneous under such conditions.

 Q: Of all your competitors, whose pastries/desserts would you most want to eat on your day off?

 A: They were all kind of brilliant.
 But I’ll give you a three-fold answer.
-On my day off, I’d want to eat Eric’s desserts because they’re so delicious, cozy and you don’t want to stop eating them.
+On my day off, I’d want to eat Erica’s desserts because they’re so delicious, cozy and you don’t want to stop eating them.
 If I went to an elegant dinner, I’d want Heather H.’s desserts.
 And if I were in the mood to be shocked and surprised, I’d want Zac’s desserts.

 Q: Did you think you would win?

 A: The day before I left for the show, I had this momentary calmness in my head, where I thought I could win this.
 Then, I said ‘Don’t think about it, don’t think about it.
 Don’t get distracted.’